Karankawa people: Physical character

-Dress and ornamentation
+Dress and adornment

-All Karankawa people practiced forehead flattening.
+Karankawa people practiced forehead flattening.
 They shaped the foreheads of babies by first with a piece of cloth, then a thin board, and then a wadded cloth.
 Each of these was tied to the head with a bandage and left to stay there about one year.

-The men wore a hide breechcloths, while the women wore deerhide skirts.
+The men wore hide breechcloths, while the women wore deerhide skirts.
 They did not wear headcovers or shoes.
 Some women of the tribe obtained European clothing occasionally, but would only tear them apart or wear them temporarily.
 European blankets were of greater use to the tribe, worn fastened to their bodies during cold weather and pinned with thorns.
 Both men and women wore a small bracelet of undressed deer skin.
 In the warm climate, children did not wear clothing until they were about 10 years old.

 The Karankawa had distinctive tattoos, notably, a blue circle tattooed over each cheekbone, one horizontal blue line from the outer angle of the eye toward the ear, three perpendicular parallel lines on the chin from the middle of the lower lip downward, and two other lines extending down from under each corner of the mouth.
 Moreover, 16th-century European explorers wrote that Karankawa people had labrets, or piercings of cane on the lower lips, nose, and other parts of the body.

 The woman in some tribes such as the Coco group also had a tattoo of concentric black circles from their nipple to circling their entire breast.

 Men, women, and children alike rubbed sharks' oil on their entire bodies regularly to deter mosquitoes effectively and to keep their skin soft and supple.
 Europeans who encountered the Karankawa were disgusted by the odor.

 The women wore no ornaments, while the men wore many ornaments.
 Men's long hair was braided with three strands.
 They inserted bright items (such as ribbons or colored flannel).
 The women never braided their hair nor combed it regularly.
 The men wore necklaces of small shells, glass beads, pistachios, and thin metal disks on their throats (never on their chests).
 Men also wore finger rings.